4200 Delaware Ave. Nashville, TN

 Dr. Peyton Henderson Robertson (1787-1840) married Ellen Mordant Davis (1804-1874) in 1820.

 He had studied medicine at the University of Maryland and at Transylvania.
 The Robertsons bought their home and land in 1835 from George A. and Sarah Glover.
 It was a 2 story Italianate home with 139.5 acres.
-It was located at 4200 Delaware about a mile west of Barrow’s Hill.
+It was located on Delaware about a mile west of Barrow’s Hill.
 Peyton was a son of Nashville founding family, James and Charlotte Robertson and was an important physician.
 Ellen was the daughter of John Davis of Devon Farm.
 Dr. Robertson only lived there 5 years before his death.
 Ellen remained at her home about 20 more years.

 She sold the house to another West Nashville native Judge Abram L. DeMoss in 1859.
 DeMoss was related to the DeMoss family of Belle Vue.
 DeMoss owned Bellfield for nearly 30 years.
 In the 1870s he was a Criminal Court judge and in 1873 was a trustee for the University of Nashville.